lsst-sitcom/sitcomtn-037/index.rst

 Reducing a scalar field to a scalar metric creates a more generalizable framework to communicate data, however, it comes a the expense of removing information.

 The most concerning issue with representing a field as a single metric is that it can hide underlying systematics, such as having only one side of the field having an effect, which is not noticed when looking only at a single number representing the entire field.
-For this reason, and for the more general reason of needing the ability to dig into the data when a metric is not within the expected range, it is required to have the ability to view and reproduce the data that went into calculating the faro metric.
+For this reason, and for the more general reason of needing the ability to dig into the data when a metric is not within the expected range, it is required to have the ability to view and reproduce the data that went into calculating the analysis_tools metric.
 `FAFF-REQ-0059`_ has been created to capture the functionality of writing to disk both the calculated metric, and the object that was used to determine it.
+This capability is now realized by the refactored analysis_tools design.

 When diagnosing the data, the plots and investigations can be time consuming to code and display.
 Because in all FAFF related use-cases we are dealing with aggregated data, it would be useful to generate a generic application, most likely in Bokeh, that can present both sky and focal plane aggregated data as a function of a 3rd axis of interest.